Society of Joseon: Women

 Most women were illiterate, as the public schools taught males exclusively.
 Even after the introduction of hangul, when literacy improved, women who could read and write made up only 4% as late as the 19th century.
 Women were not allowed to learn hanja, the Chinese characters used to write Korean.
 Women were also denied the right to participate in the jesa, the ancestor honoring rituals, which is also a significant divergence from the original Chinese practices.

 Women could only have four types of "professions" in Joseon: they could become gungnyeo (palace women), shamans, physicians or gisaeng.

+Sijo poetry began during the Joseon Dynasty, and the writing was originated by the yangban, also known as the educated elite who were trained in terms of Confucian values and literature.
+The way Sijo was used, it was a way for poets to express emotions regarding loyalty, longing, nature, philosophy, and love that correlated to social class and an individual's education.
+Over time, Sijo became more known and advanced since more and more people were more exposed to this type of writing.
+This shift was seen in poets like Hwang Jin-I. Hwang Jin-I was known as a gisaeng who wrote mainly about relaying a message that consisted of personal emotions.
+Her work expressed thoughts, feelings, and emotions alongside the ideas of the upper class.
+One of the main reasons why Sijo became more than just an elite poetry is because of Hwang Jin-I, and it showed different voices in society.
+It was able to give a good reflection on both classes during the Joseon era, as well as helping people express their emotions in that way.